FrancisCrickInstitute/dm3d-pages/tutorial.md

 capture the membrane well.
 Click stop!
 The deformation does not stop automatically.

-Click "connection remesh".
+After deforming it is good to remesh to improve the triangle distribution.
+Below "connection remesh" button there are two values.
+Set the min lenth to 0.01 and the max length to 0.02.

+Then click the "connection remesh" button.
 That will redo the mesh so that the triangles are more uniform.
 Then click deform and when the mesh stops deforming click stop again.